How Much Senior Life Insurance Do You Actually Need in 2026?

 Senior coverage needs are different from younger buyers

-A 35 year old buys life insurance to replace decades of income and fund children through college.
-A 70 year old is solving a different, usually smaller, problem.
-Most seniors need life insurance to handle final expenses, protect a surviving spouse from short-term income loss, or clear a specific debt.
-Sizing the policy to the actual job avoids overpaying for coverage you do not need.
+A 35-year-old buys life insurance to replace decades of income and fund children through college.
+A 70-year-old is solving a different, usually smaller, problem: final expenses, a surviving spouse's income gap, or a specific shared debt.
+Sizing the policy to that actual job avoids overpaying for coverage you do not need.

 The three most common senior coverage goals